-- Step 1 - Complete a "Surplus Tag" and attach it to the item.
+- Step 1 - Complete a "Surplus Tag" using this downloadable form: Surplus Tag and attach it to the item.
 Be sure to include the fixed asset number on the form, and keep a copy of the Surplus Tag for your records.

 - Step 2 - Determine whether the item is for IT Solutions or Delivery Services.

-- For computer hard drives and computers that have data storage capability, you must contact IT Solutions Help Desk (507) 389-6654 or submit a ticket at http://www.mnsu.edu/its/submit-ticket.html.
+- For computer hard drives and computers that have data storage capability, you must contact IT Solutions Help Desk (507) 389-6654 or use the Self-Service Request.
 IT Services will "scrub" these devices.
 Computer-related surplus items which have fixed asset tags are identified by IT Solutions and the information forwarded to University Stores so the item can be deleted from state inventory records.

-- For furniture and other equipment (monitors, keyboards, printer, etc.), complete the Surplus Property Pick-up form, which will be sent electronically to Delivery Services.
+- For furniture and other equipment, complete the Surplus Property Pick-up form, which will be sent electronically to Delivery Services.
 Delivery Services will then schedule the pick-up.
 Surplus items which have fixed asset tags are identified by University Stores and deleted from state inventory records.

 Under no circumstances are surplus items to be left in hallways or put in dumpsters.
 Secure all surplus items until either IT Services or Delivery Services can pick them up.